syntax-lab/archive/README.md.txt

 -It's kinda backup repository so keep that in mind that I upload it only for storage purposes.

--If you somehow find something interesting here, feel free to do whatever you want with it.
+-If you somehow found something interesting here, feel free to do whatever you want with it.

 <div style="text-align: center"><b><i>SyntaX</i></b></div>